April 30, 2007

 Tomorrow, April 7, 2007, KBRP, Radio Free Bisbee, will broadcast a New Orleans music special from 12:00 Noon - 2:30 PM US Mountain Time* (19:00:00 UTC/GMT for you outside the US, if that helps).
 You can hear the show via the internet program stream linked at their website.
 I bring this up because it is an effort on their part to make listeners more aware of New Orleans music, and the bulk of the program material for the show comes from the HOTG Archives.
 So, you can hear some of the rare stuff I've previously posted on HOTG, plus some more general New Orleans musical selections.
 I didn't program the show, but have a friend (who wants to continue to live the anonymous life) in Bisbee who did.

-Also tomorrow, April 7, from 11:00 to 11:30 AM (see above/below) on KBRP, you can hear (if you dare) an interview with me about HOTG and New Orleans music in general.
+Also tomorrow, April 7, from 11:00 to 11:30 AM (see above/below) on KBRP, you can hear (if you dare) an interview with me (now archived) about HOTG and New Orleans music in general.
 No real groundbreaking revelations in it (that I recall - it was a blur of verbalization over phone lines- I am sure I left out far more than I put in); but, if you want to hear me pontificate, here's your brief window of opportunity.
 I was "grilled" by at least three of the music gurus out at the station, who asked intelligent questions and actually made me think!
 It was after a full day of work and a big Mexican meal (luckily for all concerned, I drank no beer!), so, I just hope I was vaguely coherent.
 Judge for yourselves.
 Seriously, I am honored that the folks at KBRP wanted to talk to me; and I really appreciate their desire to help support New Orleans music, musicans, and culture.
 So, thanks to them for the airtime and the bandwidth!

 *To confuse me even further, Arizona is not observing Daylight Saving Time this year.
 So, they are an extra hour ahead/behind (depending on if you're West or East, of course) US locations